openharmony/docs/en/application-dev/file-management/select-user-file.md

    photoSelectOptions.maxSelectNumber = 5; // Set the maximum number of images to select.
    ```

-4. Create a **photoPicker** instance and call [select()](../reference/apis/js-apis-file-picker.md#select) to open the **FilePicker** page for the user to select files.
-After the user selects files, a [PhotoSelectResult](../reference/apis/js-apis-file-picker.md#photoselectresult) object is returned.<br>
+4. Create a **photoViewPicker** instance and call [select()](../reference/apis/js-apis-file-picker.md#select) to open the **FilePicker** page for the user to select files.
+After the user selects files, a [PhotoSelectResult](../reference/apis/js-apis-file-picker.md#photoselectresult) object is returned.

-   The permission on the URIs returned in **PhotoSelectResult** is read-only.
+   <br>The permission on the URIs returned in **PhotoSelectResult** is read-only.
 Further file operations can be performed based on the file URI.
 Note that the URI cannot be directly used in the **picker** callback to open a file.
-You need to define a global variable to save the URI and use a button to trigger the operation for opening the file.
+You need to define a global variable to save the URI and use a button to trigger file opening.

    ```ts
    let URI = null;